koba04/en.blog/content/posts/2016-10-05-220000-react-shallow-render-internals.md

 For your reference, in ShallowRenderer, `componentDidMount` is never called because it's being called outside of transaction.

 `_constructComponent` is for creating a Component instance.
+What is the Component instance?
+It's an instance you know, which is an instance of `React.createClass`, `React.Component`, `StatelessComponents` and `HostComponent`.
+It's not an instance of `ShallowComponentWrapper` or `NoopInternalComponent`.

+`ShallowComponentWrapper` or `NoopInternalComponent` owns the instance as `this_instance`.

 * https://github.com/facebook/react/blob/v15.3.2/src/renderers/shared/stack/reconciler/ReactCompositeComponent.js#L362-L388